Slade in Flame (album)

 Slade in Flame is the first soundtrack album and fifth studio album by the British rock group Slade.
 It was released on 29 November 1974, reached No. 6 in the UK and was certified Gold by BPI in February 1975.
 The album was produced by Chas Chandler and contains songs featured in the band's film of the same name.
 The band tried to give the album a "sixties" feel, as the film was set in 1966.

 In the US, the album was released on the Warner Bros. label, with "The Bangin' Man" replacing "Summer Song (Wishing You Were Here)" & "Thanks for the Memory" replacing "Heaven Knows".
-The most recent re-issue of the album was in 2015, when Salvo Sound & Vision released a repackaged CD + DVD version of the album and film.
+A re-issue of the album in 2015 saw Salvo Sound & Vision release a repackaged CD + DVD version of the album and film.
+BMG re-released the soundtrack album on splatter vinyl on 26 November 2021.

 "So Far So Good" was covered by Alice Cooper songwriter Mike Bruce on his 1975 solo album In My Own Way.
 In a 1989 fan club interview, drummer Don Powell singled out "Standin' On the Corner" as one of the band's best efforts on record: "It's got a great swing to it and it's the first time we even used brass."